Voting VibesSemester-long project

 September- December 2020

 This project was created as part of a Creative Campaigns for Voting course and for the existing Sparkvotes initiative, encouraging on-campus student voting and awareness.
+This project was in collaboration with fellow design students Jessica Burkle and Juliet Mandell.

 For the November 2020 Presidential Election, Sparkvotes partnered with the Ann Arbor City Clerk’s office to create a pop-up of the City Clerk’s office at the University of Michigan Museum of Art (UMMA) on campus.
 This space allowed students to conveniently register and vote on campus prior to and on Election Day.